 A British figure influential in Sabah claimed that “another magnificent orangutan is saved”.
 Several major media outlets published news of the transfer and release.

-However, we would like to question whether Tiger’s release into Tabin was a success for orangutan conservation in Sabah, especially since Tiger was relocated back to SORC in December.
+However, we would like to question whether Tiger’s release into Tabin was a success for orangutan conservation in Sabah, especially since Tiger was relocated back to SORC in December 2018 and has since been kept in a cage.

 There appears to be no mention in the media of Tiger’s return to SORC, unlike the fanfare by SWD when he was released into Tabin.